operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 ```
 </details>

-#### Converting from FBC to Basic Veneer
+#### Converting from FBC to Basic Template
-Operator authors can convert a File-Based Catalog (FBC) to a basic veneer by processing the output of the `opm render` command through either `jq` or `yq`.
+Operator authors can convert a File-Based Catalog (FBC) to a basic template by processing the output of the `opm render` command through either `jq` or `yq`.

-To convert a File-Based Catalog to a Basic Veneer using `jq`, run the following command:
+To convert a File-Based Catalog to a Basic Template using `jq`, run the following command:

 ```sh
 opm render <catalogRef> -o json | jq 'if (.schema == "olm.bundle") then {schema: .schema, image: .image} else . end'
 ```

-Example veneer in JSON format after the conversion:
+Example template in JSON format after the conversion:

 ```json
 {